Announcing Privacy Hub and the Future of Privacy-Preserving Technologies

 We believe there is a better way.

-Today, it is hard to imagine health data being exchanged and connected across organizations at scale if there is a six-month delay for expert determination every time two new datasets are brought together.
-But if you fast forward into the future, privacy protection and disclosure risk assessments should work like this:
+Today, it is hard to imagine health data being exchanged and connected across organizations at scale if there is a six-month delay for expert determination every time new health data are brought together.
+But if you fast forward into the future, patient privacy protection and disclosure risk assessments should work like this:

-- Once configured, the necessary identifiable elements are automatically removed or transformed to de-identify the datasets.
+Once configured, the necessary identifiable elements are automatically removed or transformed to de-identify the patient data.

-- Automated tests and standards and advanced technologies incorporate the learnings of all datasets that have previously been assessed and deemed as having “very low risk” of re-identification using the same methods.
+Automated tests and standards and advanced technologies incorporate the learnings of all datasets e previously assessed and deemed as having “very low risk” of re-identification using the same methods.

-- Privacy preserving technologies (such as homomorphic encryption and differential privacy) go well beyond redaction and hashing — you can read more about each of these in more detail here.
+Patient privacy preserving technologies (such as homomorphic encryption and differential privacy) go well beyond redaction and hashing — you can read more about these approaches to patient privacy protection.

 Privacy Hub will begin by streamlining and automating major components of the expert determination process, create more consistency in the standards applied to protect patient privacy, and shorten the time needed to obtain useful, connected data.
 Privacy Hub will be usable by any data source, data recipient, or independent expert.

 Mirador Analytics, the leading HIPAA expert determination company, shares this belief.
 Their team of experts has consulted on hundreds of datasets for leading pharmaceutical, insurance and data analytics companies.
-Mirador is known for its rigorous approach to the protection of patient privacy, while maximizing data utility to allow for innovation, efficiency, and development in healthcare.
+Mirador is known for its rigorous approach to protecting patient privacy, while maximizing data utility to allow for innovation, efficiency, and development in healthcare.

 We have partnered closely for years and now, with the launch of Privacy Hub, have come together around the shared vision of expert-shaped privacy-preserving technologies for the industry.